 The Academic Administration and Finance team is available to help guide you in finding the right tools and resources to help manage your funds, including links to Financial System and various other resources.

-The senior vice provosts work with other associate provosts at UMass Amherst to provide support to Provost John McCarthy, his office, and reporting units, as well as help develop the office’s mission.
+The Academic Affairs Senior Vice Provosts work with other associate provosts at UMass Amherst to provide support to Provost Tricia Serio, her office, and reporting units, as well as help develop the Provost Office’s mission.

 Resources for UMass Amherst faculty to help provide their students with guidance and preparation in their journey for lifelong learning and success, including the Career Development and Professional Connections Hub, Learning Resource Center, and Civic Engagement and Service-Learning.